Crypto-Jaguars/Revo-Marketplace/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 🙏 Acknowledgements